-Bob is the Founder and Recent Past Chair of the Board of Casa de Salud, a not-for-profit health and wellness center that welcomes new immigrants out of isolation and into the embrace of the community.
-It opened its doors in January of 2010, and today serves more than 12,000 patient visits annually providing both physical and mental health service to un and under insured immigrants from over 60 countries.
+Bob is the Founder and Past Chair of the Board of Casa de Salud, a not-for-profit health and wellness center that welcomes new immigrants out of isolation and into the embrace of the community.
+It opened its doors in January of 2010, and today serves more than 14,000 patient visits annually providing both physical and mental health service to un and under insured immigrants from over 60 countries.

 In 2011 Bob served on the Chicago Council on Global Affairs Taskforce on Immigration for the Midwest.
-In 2012, he founded the St. Louis Regional Taskforce on Immigration and Innovation at the World Trade Center of the Joint Economic Partnership of St. Louis City and County which in 2013 launched The St. Louis Mosaic Project in 2013 where he still serves on the steering committee.
-Its mission is to attract and retain foreign individuals and families to live, work and thrive in the St. Louis region so that by 2020, it has the fastest growing immigrant population of any major metropolitan area in the country and that goal was met four years early in 2016.
+In 2012, he founded the St. Louis Regional Taskforce on Immigration and Innovation at the World Trade Center of the Joint Economic Partnership of St. Louis City and County which in 2013 launched The St. Louis Mosaic Project where he continues serves on its steering committee.
+Its mission is to attract and retain foreign individuals and families to live, work and thrive in the St. Louis region.

-Bob is the Founding Chair of the Board of inspireSTL a not-for-profit educational initiative started in 2011. inspireSTL identifies bright, motivated, socio-economically challenged, middle school children in urban underperforming schools, helps them with academic preparation and access to the finest college prep high schools in the region, tutors and mentors them through high school and college with the goal of bringing them back to their communities as transformational leaders. inspireSTL merged with Wyman Center in 2016 where Bob now serves on the Executive Committee of the Board.
-He also serves on the External Advisory Board of Collegiate School of Medicine and Bio-Science a St. Louis Public School District magnet school.
+Bob is the Founding Chair of the Board of inspireSTL a not-for-profit educational initiative started in 2011. inspireSTL identifies bright, motivated, socio-economically challenged, middle school students in urban underperforming middle schools, helps them with academic preparation and access to the finest college prep high schools in the region, tutors and mentors them through high school and college with the goal of developing them into transformational community leaders.

-In 2006 Bob became a founding member of the Gephardt National Council for Civic and Community Engagement at Washington University where he personally mentors both Civic Scholars and Goldman Fellows.
+In 2006 Bob became a founding member of the Gephardt Institute and National Council for Civic and Community Engagement at Washington University.
 He also serves on the Education Committee of the St. Louis Zoo Foundation.